AndreaVitti/MovieTicketAPI/README.md

-# Backend for an E-commerce made with Spring Boot
+# Backend for a movie ticket booking app made with Spring Boot

 ## Description